ghaerr/microwindows/Readme.md

 both Win32 and Nano-X (X11-like) APIs for clipped graphics drawing in windows on Linux, Mac OS X, EMSCRIPTEN, Android and other platforms.
 It is Open Source and licenced under the the Mozilla Public License.
-For creating GUIs, the Win32 builtin controls and TinyWidget's controls based on Nano-X are included.
+For creating GUIs, the Nuklear immediate mode GUI, Win32 builtin controls, and TinyWidget's controls based on Nano-X are included.
 FLTK can be used with the X11 compability library NX11.

-This is an overview of the system:
+This is a slightly outdated overview of the system:

 ![Architecture](/screenshots/Architecture-Microwindows.png)